 When your dog is comfortable going into the crate by themselves, it is time to put them in there for short durations.
 I suggest giving them some type of positive reinforcement that will also serve to distract them.
-Something like a treat dispensing toy or long lasting chew will work well (we suggest our Beef Hoof with Kangaroo Mince or our Shark Chews).
+Something like a treat dispensing toy or long lasting chew will work well (we suggest our Beef Hoof with Kangaroo Mince).
 Shut the door of the crate but only for a few minutes while they are busy with their reinforcement.
 Let them out once they are done.

 Continue doing this until your dog is excited to hop in the crate, gradually increasing the duration each time.
 Eventually you might want to have your dogs sleep overnight in their crate or you can simply have it available for them to use as a safe place when they are scared.
 Some people like to put covers overtop of the crate (practically if it’s a metal wire one).
 This can increase the den-like feel to it, particularly if they have a more anxious dog.